DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 * 3e228e1 Initial commit
 ```

-After the force push the remote repo replaces its history to match what we forcibly pushed.
-We are
+After the force push the remote repo replaces its branch history to match what we forcibly pushed.
-now in agreement again between the "desktop" repo and GitHub.
+We are now in agreement again between the "desktop" repo and GitHub.

+---

-**WARNING**: Again, this is dangerous territory; please force push responsibly.
+***WARNING**: Again, this is dangerous territory; please force push responsibly.
 Rewriting history
 and force pushing should only be done on branches for which you are the sole author or after
 carefully coordinating with teammates on a shared branch.
 Before force pushing you need to know
 which repo has the actual source of truth and that meaningful changes haven't been introduced in
 another copy of the repo.
 After force pushing when switching to another machine or repo copy make
-sure that local repo has been updated to match the new overwritten history from the remote.
+sure that local repo has been updated to match the new overwritten history.*

+---

-## Update the other machine after rewriting history
+## Updating the other machine after rewriting history

 We left off with the "desktop" and GitHub repos agreeing to the newly squashed commits, but the
 "laptop" is still out of the loop.
-Let's bring it up to speed
+Let's bring it up to speed:

 ```bash
 # Switch back to the "laptop"